 Live view displays events that are being collected by Mixpanel in real time.
 Live View is a useful tool for testing or debugging implementation, QA testing, hypothesizing user stories before performing deeper analysis, or gathering quick perspective about product use.

 Using Live View to Test Implementation

-Live view will display events in real-time as they occur.
+Live view displays events in real-time as they occur.
 This is extremely useful when testing implementation.

-For example, if a mixpanel.track() call were called in a function when a song was played, then it will be viewable in Live View immediately:
+For example, if a mixpanel.track() call is called in a function when a song was played, then it is viewable in Live View immediately:

-Clicking on the event will expand it to show all of the event properties associated with that event:
+Clicking on the event expands it to show all of the event properties associated with that event:

-Every time that this event fires, it will be viewable in Live View as a new event.
-All events will appear in Live View as they fire.
+Every time that this event fires, it is viewable in Live View as a new event.
+All events appear in Live View as they fire.
 As time goes on, these events aggregate in a list:

-Live view will show all events in real time as they occur in an application, this includes the creation of people profiles, and the utilization of the People side of Mixpanel.
+Live view shows all events in real time as they occur in an application, this includes the creation of people profiles, and the utilization of the People side of Mixpanel.